Folic Acid in a nutshell:

 - Vitiligo is a condition that causes loss of pigment in patches of skin.
 A combination of folic acid, vitamin B12, and vitamin C sometimes helps improve it.

 - A number of central nervous system and peripheral nervous system conditions may respond to folic acid supplementation.
-These include restless legs syndrome, Alzheimer’s and other forms of dementia, depression, insomnia, and diabetic neuropathy.
-Folic acid will not cure any of these conditions, but it will help all of them.
+These include restless legs syndrome, Alzheimer's and other forms of dementia, depression, insomnia, and diabetic neuropathy.
+Folic acid may help all of these conditions.

 How to Make Sure You Get Enough Folic Acid

 The recommended daily intake recommendations for folic acid are just plain confusing, even though there is a reason for the way they are calculated.
 As described above, the kind of folic acid is (for the most part) dihydrofolic acid.
 The kind of folic acid the body actually uses is tetrahydrofolic acid.
 This is also the kind of folic acid that is found in supplements.
 Nutritionists calculate folic acid from supplements as being twice as active as folic acid in supplements if the supplement is taken on an empty stomach.
 A microgram (mcg) of supplemental folic acid is said to be worth twice as many dietary folate equivalents (DFEs) as a microgram of supplemental folic acid from food.

 There's also a computation to account for the fact that taking a supplement on a full stomach does not yield as much of the vitamin in its useful form.
 To keep the math simple, or at least to keep it from being impossibly complicated, we'll ignore that here.

 - Women who are pregnant need a daily intake of 600 mcg of folic acid.